 In other words, it's rather naive to assume or expect that a set of out of the box rules shipped with a product (aka canned content) will be able to fulfill even the basic needs when it comes to detection coverage.

 SIEM as a development platform

 If you follow closely what's going on within #blueteams and #threathunting related forums (Twitter, Slack, etc), it's easy to notice a clear practice being built on top of regular security engineering (device tuning, etc).

-With Splunk and ELK being the most prominent platforms, users are building new detection rules as new threats are just uncovered — drastically reducing the time it would otherwise take when waiting on a vendor update.
+With Splunk and Microsoft Sentinel being the most prominent platforms, users are building new detection rules as new threats are just uncovered — drastically reducing the time it would otherwise take when waiting on a vendor update.